-When I joined Cosmonauts & Kings, back in 2019, the team was still small and everyone was saving their files on their own laptops.
-As we hired more designers, we needed a server to access each other’s project files, also from remote.
+When I joined the team, back in 2019, everyone was still saving their files on their own laptops, so we needed a server as a very first step.

-The team learned to store all the original editable files and assets in (1) a Project folder and render they output files in (2) the Output folder, which is accessible to the other teams.
+The team learned to store all the original editable files and assets in a Project folder and render they output files in a separate Output folder, which is shared with the other teams.

-At last, I could developed a script that targeted the Output folder and pasted the filenames into a Google spreadsheet database, which I then used to build a dashboard and provide transparency over our production.
+At last, I could instruct a programmer to write a script that targeted the Output folder and pasted the filenames into a Google spreadsheet database.

 Now I could finally built a dashboard that could glimpse over the team’s production.
-The dashboard features a drop-down menu that filter the results per client.
+The dashboard features a drop-down menu that filters the results per client.

-(The data visualised in the charts below are not real)
+(The data visualised in the charts below are fictional)

 It took quite some time to onboard everyone properly, listen to their concerns and optimise the tool in a way that inspired them to give their support.